 Many people keep a scrapbook or a Pinterest board or Houzz ideas book; please share this with your interior designer.
 They are a great way to give your interior designer an idea of what you are envisioning but struggling to achieve on your own.

-Cutouts from magazines, images from websites, whatever the source, it will give your interior designer a clear idea of what you like.
-Terms like “contemporary”, “shabby chic”, “luxe” & “beachy” can be interpreted in many different ways, where as images show exactly what you mean.
+Images from websites, Pinterest or Instagram or cut outs from magazines, whatever the source, it will give your interior designer a clear idea of what you like.
+Terms like “contemporary”, “sophisticated”, “luxe”, “Hamptons” & “beachy” can be interpreted in many different ways, where as images show exactly what you mean.

 Your interior designer can then discuss with you exactly how that look can be achieved in your space, on your budget.